The “math person” myth

 When asked what we’re doing wrong right now with math education, Boaler says, “Where do I start?”

 Boaler believes an emphasis on speed can be devastating in the classroom.
-She says it’s particularly damaging when little kids are given lots of math facts to memorize and regurgitate.
+She says it’s particularly damaging when little kids are expect to memorize and regurgitate lots of math facts.

 “At that point, when they’re given those timed tests, many of them develop math anxiety, and from that point onwards, it’s downhill for them,” says Boaler.